 Generally, bitters include two classes of ingredients; those intended to create a purely bitter flavor, and those intended to add flavor and aroma to complement the chosen bittering agent; these make up the bulk of the recipe, ensuring that the bitter flavor does not dominate the other notes.

-Here we offer a recipe for orange bitters, modified from the original version appearing in the (aptly titled, excellent) book by Brad Parsons, “Bitters”.
+Here we offer a recipe for orange bitters, modified from the original version appearing in the (aptly titled, excellent) book by Brad Parsons, Bitters: A Spirited History of a Classic Cure-All, with Cocktails, Recipes, and Formulas.
 It takes about 3 weeks to complete, so start soon if you want to make gifts for your holiday giving season.
 Be sure to save a splash or two for yourself… cheers!

 Place all of the ingredients except the vodka, water, and rich syrup in a quart size mason jar.
 Pour in enough vodka to cover all ingredients.
 Seal the jar and store it at room temperature, out of direct sunlight, for 2 weeks, shaking the jar once a day.